margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The love and the smile is in the silence
 The anger is in the lack of voice
-In the bitterness, I found a voice that you happened to save
+In the bitterness and the loss, I found a voice that you happened to save

 The freedom is in the independence
 The spirit is all around